These Democratic lawmakers won't be attending Trump's inauguration

 Rep. Marcia Fudge

-Congresswoman Marcia Fudge of Ohio told MSNBC's Joy-Ann Reid on Sunday that she would not be attending the inauguration.
+Fudge told MSNBC's Joy-Ann Reid on Sunday that she would not be attending the inauguration.

 Oregon